 It is vital for personal trainers to remember that every mental illness is different and it also varies from person to person.
 As such, the benefits of exercise may work straightaway or take some time to manifest.
 In any case, it’s vital to take mental health illnesses seriously and design training programs and exercises around what makes your client the most comfortable.

-As such, personal trainers can play a critical role in helping clients with mental health issues such as depression or anxiety.
+Personal trainers can play a critical role in helping clients with mental health issues such as depression or anxiety.

 Anxiety is one of the most common mental illnesses, and is something that many of us will feel at some time during our lives.
 With exercise playing a critical role in decreasing the effects of anxiety, personal trainers need to know that their efforts contribute to something wider than physical changes, it can promote a healthier way of thinking, and therefore living.